Oliveiras96/Oliveiras96/README.md

 <p align="center">

-I'm a Physics student based in São Paulo, Brasil.
-I am currently working on my undergraduate Thesis.
-I'm also an enthusiast programmer with some basic knowledge in Python and C. My interests are Density Functional Theory, Data Science and Machine Learning Algorithms.
+MSc student also an enthusiast programmer.
+Current interests are: Computational materials modelling with DFT, Ab-initio molecular dynamics and machine learning usage in materials science.

 </p>